Menu

 Dooars Tourist Spot

-Dooars, a vast region located on the foothills of the Eastern Himalayas, is the floodplains of Eastern Assam and the North Bengal.
-The Teesta River forms the western frontier of the Dooars, but the eastern line within Assam is less well defined.
+Dooars, a vast region located on the foothills of the Eastern Himalayas, is the floodplains of Eastern Assam and North Bengal.
+The Teesta River forms the western frontier of the Dooars, but the eastern line within Assam is less well-defined.
 The Kingdom of Bhutan is to the north of the Dooars, while Bangladesh is to the south.
 The region is known for its diverse biodiversity, lush greenery, wildlife, and ethnic peoples and cultures.
 Gorumara National Park, Jaldapara National Park, and Buxa Tiger Reserve are among the area's most significant forests.
 Apart from the significant forest, Dooars is also known for its tranquil villages, temples, and historical sites.
-Due to its immensely growing popularity, Dooars has already established itself as a worth visiting place on the tourism map.
+Due to its immensely growing popularity, Dooars has already established itself as a worth-visiting place on the tourism map.
 Have a look at these Dooars Tourist Spots which you wouldn't want to miss during your vacation here.
+All these places can be explored with the help of a well-planned Dooars Tour Package offered by a trusted travel agency like North Bengal Tourism.

 Alipurduar